cdmngz/gov-salaries-data/README.md

 📊 A public, structured dataset of government officials’ salaries — open, versioned, and community-driven.

-This project provides structured JSON files listing salaries by country, year, and semester.
+This project provides structured JSON files listing salaries by country and year.
 The goal is to improve transparency and empower civic tech, journalists, and researchers.

 ---